-Reset 10 allows you to turn the operation of the Proto-Coupler® on or off.
+Reset 10 allows you to turn the operation of the

+Proto-Coupler® on or off.
 When OFF, the coupler will not arm or fire from Neutral.
 To use, cycle to Reset 10 and press the Horn/Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the interrupting the throttle and cycling the engine into forward.

-Horn/Whistle button is pressed,
+Each time the Horn/Whistle button is pressed.